Therapy as a Creative Process

-Our clinicians are licensed mental health therapists who are trained and credentialed dance/movement therapists.
-We incorporate various expressive arts into our work along with other integrative psychotherapy methods.
+Our clinicians are licensed mental health therapists who have training in using creative and innovative approaches in therapy.
+Some of our therapists are trained and credentialed dance/movement therapists.
+We use various expressive arts and creative approaches alongside other traditional and integrative psychotherapy methods.

-We introduce creative arts and dance/movement therapy approaches when we believe they will support your therapeutic processes, and we tailor them in ways that are right for you, your interest, and your comfort level.
+We introduce creative arts and movement psychotherapy approaches when we believe they will support your therapeutic processes, and we tailor them in ways that are right for you, your interest, and your comfort level.

 Creative Arts Therapy

 The creative arts therapies use expressive art forms in psychotherapy.
 Visual arts, movement, drama, music, poetry, writing, and other creative processes are utilized to address the whole self and engage the imagination in support of healing, growth, and well-being.

 Dance/movement therapy (DMT) is a somatic (body-based) psychotherapy and a creative arts therapy.
 It draws on the mind-body connection, the creativity and expression of dance and the arts, and the ability of movement to help us connect to ourselves, one another, and our environment.

 The American Dance Therapy Association defines dance/movement therapy (DMT) as the psychotherapeutic use of movement to further the emotional, cognitive, physical, and social integration of the individual.
 Dance/movement therapy takes many forms and can vary widely depending on the context in which it is being practiced.

 Mind, Body, Emotions